-If at any stage from the point at which a complaint is raised, we believe there is a case to answer and a disciplinary offence might have been committed, we will instigate our disciplinary procedure.
+If at any stage from the point at which a complaint of harassment and victimisation is raised, we believe there is a case to answer and a disciplinary offence might have been committed, we will instigate our disciplinary procedure, up to and including dismissal.
+Aggravating factors, such as abuse of power over a more junior colleague, will be taken into account in deciding what disciplinary action to take.
 We will keep you informed of the outcome.